 The Food and Drug Regulations (FDR), as they apply to food, prescribe, among other things, the labelling of all prepackaged foods, including requirements for ingredient list, nutrition labelling, durable life dates, nutrient content claims, health claims and foods for special dietary use.
 It also sets out bilingual labelling requirements.

-The Consumer Packaging and Labelling Act and Regulations
+The Safe Food for Canadians Act and Regulations

 Other Relevant Federal Legislation